SumoLogic/sumologic-otel-collector/docs/configuration.md

 ## Collecting logs from files

-The Filelog Receiver tails and parses logs from files using the [opentelemetry-log-collection][opentelemetry-log-collection] library.
+The Filelog receiver tails and parses logs from files on local file system.

-The following is a basic configuration for the Filelog Receiver:
+The following is a basic configuration for the Filelog receiver:

 ```yaml
 receivers: